share the love…

-- Hygge is definitely a thing.
+- Hygge is definitely a thing and up there with some of the most beautiful words in the world!
 With no direct translation, hygge is a state of comfort, relaxation, and peace with the ones around you.
 Visiting Copenhagen in winter makes for the best hygge experience, with log fires in hotels, candle-lit bars and twinkling fairy lights festooning the streets and squares of the old town.

 - Copenhagen is an expensive city to visit.
 Plan your trip carefully and only buy a Copenhagen Card if you know you’ll get your money’s worth from it.

 - Head for the design store Illums Bolighus for the best buys in Danish interiors.
 Remember that you have a luggage allowance before you get sucked into the Scandi vibe of this very cool store.

 Do you have just a little longer to spend in Copenhagen?

 If you have two days in Copenhagen or an extra half a day in Copenhagen, check out these attractions;